BrettMayson/HEMTT/book/commands-launch.md

 </code>
 </pre>

 `hemtt launch` is used to build and launch a dev version of your mod.
-It will run the [`hemtt dev`](commands-dev.md) command internally after a few checks, and options are passed to the `dev` command.
+It will run the [`hemtt dev`](commands-dev.md) command internally after a few checks, options are passed to the `dev` command.

 ## Configuration